 SLAF is already making a big difference on the ground.
 The Virginia Department of Environmental Quality has awarded grants to 175 projects in 49 localities since the program began in 2014.
 The result?
 Over 14,000 pounds of phosphorus kept out of local waterways each year as of 2016.

 But the future of this program is at risk.
 Unfortunately, the state did not invest in SLAF for fiscal year 2018.
 Cities and counties depend on these matching grants to meet goals for reducing pollution in local rivers and streams.
-CBF will continue to work with elected officials to ensure next year's General Assembly invests in this vital program.
+CBF will work with elected officials to ensure the General Assembly invests in this vital program in FY 2019.

 Virginia Stormwater Local Assistance Fund Projects